-In sum, our Board believes that our current executive compensation policies and practices, including our plans and policies governing post-termination compensation, are reasonable, appropriate, and effectively align the interests of our executives with those of our shareholders.
-Adoption of this proposal could create a misalignment between those interests and prevent us from effectively recruiting, motivating, and retaining critical talent, and therefore would not be in the best interests of our shareholders.
+In sum, our Board believes that our current executive compensation policies and practices, including our plans and policies governing post- termination compensation, are reasonable, appropriate, and effectively align the interests of our executives with those of our shareholders.
+Adoption of this proposal is unnecessary and not in the best interests of our shareholders.